 - Listen to Your Guide: Your guide’s goal is to help you become a better angler and catch fish.
 Listen to their advice and follow their instructions to the best of your ability.

-- Make shorter casts: When fishing from a boat it’s important to make shorter casts, especially when nymphing.
-The boat is moving downstream, so long casts are unnecessary and can be difficult to manage.
-When fishing indictor rigs, casts of 10-20 feet are sufficient.
-The guide is going to position the boat to keep you close to those fishy zones.
-Shorter casts are also easier to manage and control, allowing you to present a drag free drift.
+- Make shorter casts: When fishing from a drift boat, shorter casts are more effective, especially when nymphing.
+Since the boat is constantly moving downstream, long casts are unnecessary and harder to manage.
+When fishing indicator rigs, casts of 10-20 feet are typically ideal.
+Your guide will position the boat to keep you in the strike zone, so shorter casts help maintain better control and ensure a drag-free drift.

 - Let it soak: Once you have made your cast leave it in the water.
 Let it soak!
 The longer your rig is in the water the better.
 The objective is long drag free drift.
 Your guide will be maneuvering the boat to keep your rig drifting.
 Trust me, let it marinate!

-- Mind your back cast: When casting from a drift boat, it’s important to be mindful of your back cast.
-You don’t want to hit the person behind you or get hung up on the shoreline.
-Take a moment to check your surroundings before you make your back cast, and adjust your casting angle if necessary.
+- Mind your back cast: Always be mindful of your back cast when fishing from a drift boat.
+You don’t want to hook your boatmate, the guide, or get tangled in shoreline vegetation.
+Take a moment to check your surroundings before casting and adjust your angle as needed.

 - Be aware of wind direction: Wind can be a challenge especially when fishing on the Missouri.
 Be aware of the wind direction and adjust your casting angle accordingly.
 A good oarsman is going to work to keep the boat into the best position to help when casting in the wind.
 Casting into the wind can be difficult, so it’s important to adjust your casting motion and keep your cast short.